How to Check for Extraneous Solutions in Logarithms: A complete walkthrough

 Q1: Why do extraneous solutions occur in logarithmic equations?

 A1: Extraneous solutions arise because of the domain restrictions of logarithmic functions.
-Plus, the argument of a logarithm must always be positive.
-During the solution process, algebraic manipulations can introduce solutions that violate this condition Worth keeping that in mind..
+The argument of a logarithm must always be positive.
+During the solution process, algebraic manipulations can introduce solutions that violate this condition Easy to understand, harder to ignore..

 Q2: Is it always necessary to check for extraneous solutions?